- stay connected to people you love,

 - take concrete steps every day to boost feelings of happiness.

-1. Stop doomscrolling and tune out the negative
+1. Stop doomscrolling

 Dwelling on negative thoughts or information — particularly things we cannot change — exacerbates stress.
 A temporary distraction can be a great medicine for troubled times.

-- practicing a new language,
+- a new language,